 SIP helps postsecondary schools expand their capacity to serve low-income students by providing funds to improve and strengthen their academic quality, institutional management and fiscal stability, as well as build a framework to help students complete college.

-More information may be found on the U.S. Department of Education website. https://www.ed.gov/programs/landing?src=ln
+More information on these and other Title III programs may be found on the U.S. Department of Education website at: https://www.ed.gov/programs/landing?src=ln.

 |UH Maui College||00161500|